vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Containers can be created in custom datasets, located anywhere on the pool.
   The dataset can be selected using option `--dataset`.
-If the dataset already containers rootfs and you do not wish to use any template, signal this with option `--no-template`.
+If the dataset already containers rootfs and you do not wish to use any template, signal this with option `--skip-template`.
 Otherwise, the template to be used can be selected using any of the methods above.

     `--pool` *name*